ArmDeveloperEcosystem/kubearchinspect/README.md

 If there is an error whilst checking an image, the tool will display the 🚫 symbol and give a short description of the error at the end of the line.
 The current common errors are:

-- Authentication error.
-A private image could not be checked, check the docker credentials are present and up to date.
+- Authentication Error.
+The private image could not be queried, check the docker credentials are present and correct.
 - Communication error.
-Could not communication with the registry, make sure the registry host exists.
+Unable to communication with the registry, please ensure the registry host is available.
 - Image not found.
 Some pods like `example-pod` are using an image that no longer exists.
 - Unknown error, run in debug mode using the flag `-d` for more info